rcotter/jekyll-now/_posts/2017-4-2-angular1-redux-09-devtools-debug-replay.md

 Your state is being used to drive the app.
 No button clicks or user actions are being triggered. ...but ajax will be re-triggered.
 However, it will be ignored.
 It's results will not modify the recorded state.
-I imagined it would make a mess backend data.
+I imagined it would make a mess of backend data.
 Thus, I introduced a couple of discrete workarounds to detect when the code is being exercised by state playback and in those case skip over ajax calls.

 This is a pretty powerful tool.
 For a great debugging demo [watch this video](https://www.youtube.com/watch?v=xsSnOQynTHs){:target="_blank"}